github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-python.rst

     - **Call** selects calls to the class.
 That is, constructor calls.
     - **Argument[0,upload_to:]** selects the first positional argument, or the named argument named **upload_to**.
 Note that the colon at the end of the argument name indicates that we are looking for a named argument.
-    - **Parameter[1,filename:]** selects parameters of the callback function.
-We provide two parameters to search for, namely the second positional parameter and the named parameter **filename**.
+    - **Parameter[1]** selects the second parameter of the callback function, which is the parameter receiving the filename.

 - Finally, the kind **remote** indicates that this is considered a source of remote flow.